 Terms of the Bank Deposit Program are further described in the Bank Deposit Program Disclosure Statement, which will be provided to you upon your first investment in the Bank Deposit Program.
-You may also obtain the Bank Deposit Program Disclosure Statement as well as current interest rates applicable to your account, by contacting your Financial Advisor or through MSSB's web site at [www.morganstanley.com/wealth/services/bankdepositprogram.aspx](http://www.morganstanley.com/wealth/services/bankdepositprogram.aspx).
-You acknowledge and understand that we may amend the list of Sweep Banks at any time with 30 days written notice to you.
-If you are participating in the Bank Deposit Program, please read the Bank Deposit Program Disclosure Statement carefully.
+You may also obtain the Bank Deposit Program Disclosure Statement as well as current interest rates applicable to your account, by contacting your Financial Advisor or through MSSB's web site at www.morganstanley.com/wealth/services/bankdepositprogram.aspx.
+You acknowledge and understand that we may amend the list of Sweep Banks at any time without notice to you.
+If you are participating in the Bank Deposit Program, please read the Bank Deposit Program Disclosure carefully.

-Please note the following: (i) you are responsible to monitor the total amount of deposits you have at each Sweep Bank in order to determine the extent of FDIC insurance coverage available to you; and (ii) MSSB and its affiliates are not responsible for any insured or uninsured portion of your deposits at any of the Sweep Banks.
+Please note the following: (i) you are responsible to monitor the total amount of deposits you have at each Sweep Bank in order to determine the extent of the FDIC insurance coverage available to you and (ii) MSSB is not responsible for any insured or uninsured portion of your deposits at any Sweep Bank.

-If BDP is your Sweep Investment, you should be aware that each Sweep Bank will pay MSSB a fee equal to the percentage of the average daily deposit balances in your Deposit Account at the Sweep Banks.
+If BDP is your Sweep Investment, you should be aware that each Sweep Bank will pay MSSB a fee equal to the average daily deposit balances in your Deposit Account at the Sweep Banks.
 Your Financial Advisor will not receive a portion of these fees or credits.
-In addition, MSSB will not receive cash compensation or credits in connection with the BDP for assets in the Deposit Accounts for Retirement Plans or Coverdell Education Savings accounts.
-Also, the affiliated Sweep Banks have the opportunity to earn income on the BDP assets through lending activity, and that income is usually significantly greater than the fees MSSB earns on affiliated Money Market Funds.
+In addition, MSSB will not receive cash compensation or credits in connection with the BDP for assets in the Deposit Accounts for retirement plans.

+Also, the affiliated Sweep Banks have the opportunity to earn income on the BDP assets through lending activity, and that income is usually significantly greater than the fees earned by MSSB on Money Market Funds.
 Thus, MSSB has a conflict of interest in selecting or recommending BDP as the sweep fund, rather than an eligible Money Market Fund.

-Unless otherwise specifically disclosed to you in writing, such as in connection with the Bank Deposit Program noted above, investments and services offered through MSSB are not insured by the FDIC, are not deposits or other obligations of, or guaranteed by, the Sweep Banks, and involve investment risks, including possible loss of the principal invested.
+Unless otherwise specifically disclosed to in writing, such as in connection with the Bank Deposit Program noted above, investments and services offered through MSSB are not insured by the FDIC, are not deposits or other obligations of, or guaranteed by, the Sweep Banks, and involve investment risks, including possible loss of principal invested.

 Money Market Funds.
 We may, in our sole discretion, offer Money Market Funds as Sweep Investments.
-The Money Market Funds may or may not be affiliated with MSSB.
-You understand that purchases and redemptions of Money Market Fund shares may be effected only through MSSB and that you may not directly access the Money Market Fund.
+The Money Market Funds are affiliated with MSSB.
+You understand that purchases and redemptions of Money market Fund shares may be effected only through MSSB and that you may not directly access the Money Market Fund.

-If a Money Market Fund is your Sweep Investment, you authorize us, as your agent, to make investments in, and redemptions from, the Money Market Fund.
+If a Money Market Fund is your Sweep Investment, you authorize us, as your agent, to make investments in, and redemptions from, Money Market Funds.

 Each of these Money Market Funds is a separate investment with different investment objectives.
 Their fees, expenses, minimum investment requirements, dividend policies and procedures may vary.
 Before you invest in any Money Market Fund, read its prospectus carefully.
-Money Market Fund shares are neither insured nor protected by the FDIC.
-Investment in any Money Market Fund is a purchase of securities issued by the Money Market Fund, not a bank deposit.
+Money Market shares are neither insured nor protected by the FDIC.
+Investment in any money market fund is a purchase of securities issued by the money market fund, not a bank deposit.